 This cultivar has a cylindrical raceme, with inflorescences to about 15 centimetres long by 8 centimetres wide.
 They are orange-pink and cream and very showy.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.
-The carpels are to 40 mm long, cream with yellow tips.
+In this cultivar, the carpels are to 40 mm long, cream with yellow tips.
 The perianths are pink-orange which makes a stunning contrast.

 A very attractive plant for a garden situation with well-drained soil and full sun.